I earn a small commission if you buy from links to recommended books, audios etc. This supports my work on this website. Thanks!

 How can you concentrate on your answers to questions, or your response, if you are occupied with negative thoughts which make you more self conscious and stressed?
 How can you be at your best when inside you are panicking and confused?

 What can you do to stop being self conscious?

-It's easy to talk about what you need to do to help yourself but when you are in that stressful situation your body reacts in a split second and your mind and fears take over as you forget everything you planned to do.
+It’s easy to talk about what you need to do to help yourself.
+However, when you are in that stressful situation your body reacts in a split second and your mind and fears take over as you forget everything you planned to do.
 You have to face your fears and overcome them.
 The key is learning how best to prepare yourself for the event and how to relax.

 Finally, the best advice I can give you is to download the “Stop being self conscious” hypnosis program now and start living your life!